 Since then I’ve returned countless times, turning Mr G into an Iona aficionado too.
 My daughters would probably also confess to having a soft spot for the Hebridean isle.
 What child doesn’t dream of visiting the burial place of Macbeth after all?

-In 22 years I’ve only spent one night on Iona.
+In twenty-two years I’ve only spent one night on Iona.
 Thankfully, we rectified that last month with a weekend break on the island.

 Day 1 – Isle of Iona